 If you need to make any edits or changes to your captions, you can open the .srt file in any text editor program or make changes directly on the Facebook caption screen.
 When editing captions, consider the following:

-• Keep it simple: Keep your code clean by omitting unnecessary punctuation or flashy formatting.
+- Keep it simple: Keep your captions easy to read by omitting unnecessary punctuation or flashy formatting.

 Should You Burn In Your Captions?